accurics/labs/docs/labs/console/scm/ado/index.md

 * An Accurics Enterprise user account with an Operator or greater role
 * An Azure subscription with enough permissions to create a resource and network security group
-* A Azure DevOps organization with an empty project that you have `basic` access to
+* An Azure DevOps organization with an empty project that you have `basic` access to

 ## Step 1: Initializing an Azure DevOps Repository